SilviaEiden/UFOs/README.md

 ## Summary

 The UFO Sightings webpage has great features, however there is a drawback to it.
-In the filter's search bar, the data is case sensitive and does not allow for misspelling nor incomplete entries.
+In the filter's search bar, the data is case sensitive and does not allow for misspelling or incomplete entries.
 This truly limits the filter search capability, therefore limiting the volume of data output.
 For example, one would enter La Mesa using upper case for both words as it is a city located in California.
 However, the city data is saved using lower case and as such, will not recognize the entry as shown below.

 ![La_Mesa](Readme_Images/La_Mesa.png)